Our centre is currently providing face to face only via appointment and also phone services. If you need help please get in touch.

 - Sunday: Closed

 headspace Maitland is operated by Samaritans Foundation.
-All headspace centres are funded by the Australian Government Department of Health.
+All headspace services are funded by the Australian Government Department of Health.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Hunter New England and Central Coast (HNECC LTD).

 Mental health workers – which may include psychologists, psychiatrists, counsellors and other workers – that can help if you're just not feeling yourself.